Pepitada

-Pepitada is a beverage traditionally consumed by Sephardic Jews in parts of the Eastern Mediterranean, including Greece, Bulgaria, and Turkey, as a way to break the Yom Kippur fast.
+Pepitada is a beverage traditionally consumed by Sephardic Jews in parts of the Eastern Mediterranean, including Greece, Bulgaria, and Turkey, Egypt and the Levant, as a way to break the Yom Kippur fast.
 Prepared from toasted melon seeds, it is a sweet, milky beverage.

 Etymology

 In Ladino, "pepita" translates to "pip" or "little seed," while the suffix "ada" serves a similar function to the English suffix "ade."

 Cultural significance

 In the Eastern Mediterranean, such as in Greece (Rhodes, Crete), Bulgaria, and Turkey, Sephardic Jews traditionally consume pepitada as a way to conclude the Yom Kippur fast, and sometimes after the Tisha B'Av fast.
 According to Gil Marks in the Encyclopedia of Jewish Food, the whiteness of pepitada symbolizes purity, making it particularly suitable for High Holy Days.
 Traditionally, pepitada is served in small glasses after the fast.
 Sephardic Jews believe the beverage coats the stomach, enhancing food digestibility.
 In contrast to Ashkenazi Jews, who usually break their fasts with dairy foods, Sephardim have historically started with pareve items like pepitada, followed by a light meal of pastries, cookies, and/or fresh fruit, often concluding with a meat dish or fried fish.

 Beyond its cultural significance, pepitada is valued for its restorative qualities, providing a refreshing effect after a period of fasting.
 In Food: A Culinary History, Jean-Louis Flandrin described pepitada as a "type of orgeat made with the flesh of melon seeds" and noted that its "refreshing character" made it appropriate for the summer heat.
 In modern times, with melons available year-round, some families prepare pepitada throughout the summer as a refreshing beverage.